UK to retire two Type 23 frigates saving £100M to boost future fleet

-The Royal Navy will retire two Type 23 frigates, HMS Monmouth and HMS Montrose, in July 2021 and July 2023 respectively, saving around £100 million ($133 million), according to written evidence submitted by Admiral Tony Radakin to the Defence Select Commitee, UK.
+The Royal Navy will retire two Type 23 frigates, HMS Monmouth and HMS Montrose, saving around £100 million ($133 million), according to written evidence submitted by Admiral Tony Radakin to the Defence Select Committee, UK.

 As informed, the report provides insights into how removing two frigate hulls can lead to increased frigate availability.
 Following the House of Commons Defence Committee (HCDC) background briefing session in July and the HCDC session with the Minister for Defence Procurement on 2 November, Radakin decided to comment on ship availability more generally.

 “There is clearly a relationship between the number of ships in the Royal Navy and how many days of availability for operations we can deliver.
 That relationship is, however, a complex one, driven by how much resource, in both people and money, is available to crew and support those ships and how much time they must spend in deep maintenance,” according to Admiral Radakin.

 Initially, the two frigates were scheduled for lengthy retrofits, from 2021 until 2024, before retiring in 2026/2027, so their retirement has only removed 51 months of availability.
 Furthermore, older Type 23 refits are increasingly costly, whereas sustaining a Type 23 on operations post refit is significantly cheaper.